-Frankly, the reason why they go so well together is because the peppers add a touch of sweetness to the dish, which pairs perfectly with the richness of the egg yolks.
+Frankly, the reason why they go so well together is that the peppers add a touch of sweetness to the dish, which pairs perfectly with the richness of the egg yolks.
 Plus, the peppers also provide a crunchy contrast to the softness of the eggs.

-This side dish is easy to make and can be prepared in a various ways.
+This side dish is easy to make and can be prepared in various ways.
 One method is to simply slice the peppers into thin strips and saute them in a bit of olive oil until they’re soft.
 Then, just add them to your eggs when you’re ready to cook them.

-Another option is to roast the peppers first, which will give them a smoky flavor that goes great with scrambled or sunny-side up eggs.
+Another option is to roast the peppers first, which will give them a smoky flavor that goes great with scrambled or sunny-side-up eggs.
 There are endless possibilities when it comes to pairing bell peppers with eggs, so get creative and experiment until you find your perfect combination.

 Following up, tomatoes and eggs are a classic combination that can be enjoyed in a variety of ways.
 One reason why they go so well together is that they have complementary flavors.
 The richness of the eggs is offset by the sweetness of the tomatoes, making for a dish that is both satisfying and delicious.

 Additionally, tomatoes and eggs can be prepared in a number of different ways.
 They can be served scrambled, sunny-side up, or even in an omelet.
-And while they are often eaten as a breakfast food, they can also make a tasty lunch or dinner.
+And while they are often eaten as breakfast food, they can also make a tasty lunch or dinner.

 So, whether you enjoy them cooked in a pan or fresh off the vine, tomatoes and eggs are a classic combo that is sure to please.